 MAKE A DIFFERENCE

-We started Sitara Collections with a mission to bring this great artisan handmade jewelry and gifts that had so much potential in the USA.
+We started Sitara Collections with a mission to bring beautiful artisan handmade jewelry and gifts to the US consumer.
 You can feel even better about your purchase because Sitara Collections is dedicated to giving back to the region that’s given the world so much beauty.

-- Secondly, we donate a portion of our net proceeds to the Sitara Foundation, which is currently supporting the SVV School in India.
+- Secondly, we donate a percentage of our net proceeds to the Helping Children Succeed Foundation, which is currently supporting the SVV School in rural India.
 It’s our way of putting a little love and equality into every purchase.

 DID YOU KNOW?

 Nearly 12 million artisans and micro-entrepreneurs in India’s villages make handcrafted products to support their families.
 Yet their livelihoods are under threat today.
 Far-flung or shadowy buyers with no personal investment or concern for the well-being of the people and communities threaten the workers.
 The people find themselves trapped in exploitative conditions, as middlemen transact on their behalf and pay them inadequately, intermittently, or sometimes not at all.

 Artists are typically forced to work individually, without an organized identity, negotiating strength and scalability resources.
 This, of course, further compounds their inability to earn a fair and remunerative income from their unique skills.
 With farm-based jobs saturated, urban migration is their only unhappy recourse.
 Sitara Collections wants to bring these practices out of the shadows and shine the light on a better way by offering our practicing artisans a way to support themselves.
 With your help, we can be a part of the solution.

 SOMEONE YOU SHOULD KNOW